sourceoptics/source_optics/README.md

 * Average commits per day.
 * Author activity across all repositories.

-SrcOptics is perfect for monitoring the health of an open source, corporate, or academic codebase.
+SrcOptics is perfect for monitoring the health of an open source, corporate, or academic code base.
 This project originated in the Senior Design Center at North Carolina State University.
 It was designed to allow teaching staff to quickly view multiple student repositories and discern if a team is productive or in need of assistance.

 ## Installation Instructions At A Glance